-There is moderate quality of evidence from randomized controlled trials evaluating rhBMP-2 for lumbar spinal fusion that suggest when compared with autograft, rhBMP-2 increases the rate or overall incidence of solid fusion and provides short term benefits such as shorter operative time and less estimated blood loss.
+There is moderate quality of evidence from RCTs evaluating rhBMP-2 for lumbar spinal fusion that suggest when compared with autograft, rhBMP-2 increases the rate or overall incidence of solid fusion and provides short term benefits such as shorter operative time and less estimated blood loss.
 Sample size ranged from 19 to 463 patients and follow-up was1 year to 4 years.

-The key clinical trial of rhBMP-2 as part of the Food and Drug Administration (FDA) approval process consisted of 279 individuals undergoing single level lumbar fusion via an open anterior approach, who were randomized to receive either the LT (e.g., lumbar tapered)-Cage with rh-BMP-2 or the same cage filled with iliac crest autograft.
+The key clinical trial of rhBMP-2 as part of the FDA approval process consisted of 279 individuals undergoing single-level lumbar fusion via an open anterior approach who were randomized to receive either the LT (e.g., lumbar tapered)-Cage with rh-BMP-2 or the same cage filled with iliac crest autograft.
 In a non-randomized portion of the trial, an additional 136 individuals underwent a single level laparoscopic lumbar interbody fusion with rhBMP-2.
-There were no differences in fusion success rates, Oswestry Disability Index (ODI) scores or back pain between the randomized groups.
+There were no differences in fusion success rates, Oswestry Disability Index scores, or back pain between the randomized groups.
 The group treated laparoscopically also had similar fusion rates.
-The operative time and blood loss were significantly lower in those receiving the rh-BMP-2, and obviously these individuals did not experience the pain and morbidity associated with the harvesting of autologous bone from the iliac crest.
-The results were similar in a similarly designed trial of posterior lumbar interbody fusion (PLIF).
-In addition, the group receiving rhBMP-2 had a hospital stay of 3.4 days compared to 5.1 days for the control group (Boden et al., 2002).
+The operative time and blood loss were significantly lower in those receiving the rh-BMP-2, and obviously, these individuals did not experience the pain and morbidity associated with the harvesting of autologous bone from the iliac crest.
+The results were similar in a similarly designed trial of posterior lumbar interbody fusion.
+In addition, the rhBMP-2 group had a shorter hospital stay of 3.4 days compared to 5.1 days for the control group (Boden et al., 2002).